-Through an annual Consumer Assistance Supplemental Survey, the reporting entities provide to CDII (previously to OPA) additional data and other information about their consumer assistance service centers.
+Through an annual Consumer Assistance Supplemental Survey, the reporting entities provide additional data and other information about their consumer assistance service centers.
 The reporting entities also submit health plan enrollment data for the coverage they administer or regulate.

-See Appendix B. for details about the survey.
+See Appendix B for details about the survey.